 More granular reports for monitoring and control purposes are provided on periodic basis - monthly, quarterly- to Senior Management.
 The reports cover a range of material risk issues and trends including, risk exceptions, watch lists, portfolio quality, and concentration risk in term of industries, countries and individual counterparties.

-CR1: Credit Quality Asset (Figures in SAR 000's)
+CR1: Credit quality of assets (Figures in SAR 000's)